-A recent study by Morningstar2 concludes that there is "no evidence that investors need to sacrifice returns when they invest in good ESG companies globally compared with bad ESG stocks."
+A recent study by Morningstar concludes that there is "no evidence that investors need to sacrifice returns when they invest in good ESG companies globally compared with bad ESG stocks."

 Several studies have identified a positive link between ESG integration and various measures of corporate performance.
-In a well-known meta-study3 of over 2,000 academic studies, 90% showed a non-negative relationship between incorporation of ESG criteria and corporate financial performance, and 63% identified a positive link.
+In a well-known meta-study of over 2,000 academic studies, 90% showed a non-negative relationship between incorporation of ESG criteria and corporate financial performance, and 63% identified a positive link.

-Harvard University4 has found that firms with good performance on SASB-defined material sustainability issues significantly outperformed laggards.
+Harvard University has found that firms with good performance on SASB-defined material sustainability issues significantly outperformed laggards.

 But how do ESG funds perform compared to traditional funds during market sell-offs?
 There have been few opportunities to test this given that ESG investing has mainly occurred during relatively benign conditions.
-ESG integration should help shareholders, regulators and the broader community, reduce portfolio risk by investing in higher-quality which will differ by company, industry, and region. issuers with stronger balance sheets, governance and Engagement practices must be mindful of these risk management practices and labour standards. developments.
+ESG integration should help reduce portfolio risk by investing in higher-quality issuers with stronger balance sheets, governance and risk management practices and labour standards.
 Does the data on the current downturn support this?

-HSBC5 measured the performance of shares in 613 public companies globally valued at more than \$500 million, where climate solutions generate at least 10% of revenues.
+HSBC measured the performance of shares in 613 public companies globally valued at more than \$500 million, where climate solutions generate at least 10% of revenues.
 HSBC also looked at the 140 shares with the highest ESG scores and values above the global average.
 The study ran from 10 December 2019 to 23 March 2020, and from 24 February 2020 to 23 March 2020, the latter period being when market volatility spiked.
 The climate-focused stocks outperformed others by 7.6% from December and by 3% from February.
 The high ESG-scoring shares beat others by about 7% for both periods.

-In another study, Morningstar6 found that sustainable and ESG equity indices outperformed conventional indices in the Global, Europe and US Large-Cap categories in the month to 20 March 2020.
+In another study, Morningstar found that sustainable and ESG equity indices outperformed conventional indices in the Global, Europe and US Large-Cap categories in the month to 20 March 2020.
 These studies suggest that portfolios with ESG integration provide good downside protection when markets are struggling.

-In the fixed income space, specifically in emerging market debt, the ESG equivalents of the broad market indices outperformed during March 20207.
+In the fixed income space, specifically in emerging market debt, the ESG equivalents of the broad market indices outperformed during March 2020.